esmero/archipelago-documentation/docs/search_sbf_date_slider_facet.md

 ![Date as Range Field](images/date_as_range_field.png)

 You may wish to experiment with this new Date Range type Solr Field before using a production environment.
-The logic of date range value processing it applies may be
+The logic of date range value processing it applies may not yield your anticipated end-user browse/narrowing results, depending on the date values found in your repository.

 ___